Resume Tips for Freshers and Experience

 Here, the simple counts!
 You can bold your headline and put it in the foreground with a larger font.

 The first section of your résumé contains your personal information.
 Other terms for this rubric are also “About the person” or “Personal information.”
 Less is more!
 You should include the following information here: name, address, telephone number, e-mail address, and, if relevant to the job, a link to your homepage or your LinkedIn profile.
-You can insert this section in the content area of
+You can insert this section in the content area of your résumé or write the information in the header – this is clearer and gives the recruiter important information first.

 Your work experience